marckean/marcseparation/_docs/53-general_events_2022.md

 ![](../blobs/generalevents/my_allocated_weekend_2.jpg)

+The attachment that I sent to Alex in this email listed all the weekends in order from **Thursday 12 November 2020** onwards.
+I made it so clear and I highlighted all the alternating weekends from this date.
+[Download this attachment from here](../blobs/generalevents/202011%202021%20care%20arrangements%20(school%20rotations).pdf).

 You'd think it would be so simple, but like I anticipated, she had issues with it.

 This is Alex's reply: